MindTwister/pyGitDeploy/README.md

 Changelog:
 ----------

+### 0.7.1 ###
+*	Bugfix, checking for filesize when uploading a replacement file would trigger an exception.
+We now use that exception instead of filesize

 ### 0.7.0 ###
 *	Config now has a target specific option called `target_specific_files`, see the section on [config files](#config-files) for details